Autodiscovery/Cerebro-Control/README.md

  pip install -r requirements.txt cd act/detr && pip install -e .
 ```

+### Humanoid H1 - Development PC2:

-  2. SSH into the PC2 used for H1 development and begin by cloning the [unitree_sdk2](https://github.com/unitreerobotics/unitree_sdk2).
+  1. SSH into the PC2 used for H1 development and begin by cloning the [unitree_sdk2](https://github.com/unitreerobotics/unitree_sdk2).
 Follow the instructions to install and build it:
-  3. The h1_joint.cpp program provided in our repository (located in the H1_sdk_cpp folder) needs to be placed into the unitree_sdk2/example/h1/low_level directory.
+  2. The h1_joint.cpp program provided in our repository (located in the H1_sdk_cpp folder) needs to be placed into the unitree_sdk2/example/h1/low_level directory.
-  4. Modify the CMakeLists.txt file in the unitree_sdk2/example/h1 folder by adding the following lines:
+  3. Modify the CMakeLists.txt file in the unitree_sdk2/example/h1 folder by adding the following lines:
 ```bash
 add_executable(h1_joint low_level/h1_joint.cpp)
 target_link_libraries(h1_joint unitree_sdk2)
 ```
-  5. Follow the build procedure again to compile and prepare the executable:
+  4. Follow the build procedure again to compile and prepare the executable:
 ```bash
 git clone https://github.com/unitreerobotics/unitree_sdk2.git
 mkdir build